dibyendumajumdar/dmr_c/docs/instructions.md

 ### OP_PHISOURCE
 Phi-node source.
-- .phi_users: phi instructions that reference this phisrc.
-Like OP_COPY but exclusively used to create *all* OP_PHI operands.
+Like OP_COPY but exclusively used to give a defining instructions (and thus also a type) to *all* OP_PHI operands.

-### OP_INLINED_CALL
+- .phi_src: operand (type must be compatible with .target, alias .src)
+- .target: the "result" PSEUDO_PHI
+- .type: type of .target
+- .phi_users: list of phi instructions using the target pseudo

 ### OP_PUSH
-Push argument.
+Give an argument to the following OP_CALL.
-- .src: argument
+- .arg: (pseudo_t) argument (alias .src)
 - .type: type of .src
+- .call: corresponding instruction

 ### OP_CALL
 Function call.
-- .func: the function (can be a symbol or a "register")
+- .func: (pseudo_t) the function (can be a symbol or a "register", alias .src))
 - .arguments: list of the associated OP_PUSH instructions
 - .target: function return value (if any)
 - .type: type of .target
 - .fntype: the full function type

+### OP_INLINED_CALL
+Only used as an annotation to show that the instructions just above correspond to a function that have been inlined.
+- .func: (pseudo_t) the function (must be a symbol, alias .src))
+- .inlined_args: list of pseudos that where the function's arguments
+- .target: function return value (if any)
+- .type: type of .target
+- .fntype: the full function type

 ### OP_SLICE
 Extract a "slice" from an aggregate.
-- .base: aggregate
+- .base: (pseudo_t) aggregate (alias .src)
-- .from, .len: offet @ size of the slice within the aggregate
+- .from, .len: offet & size of the "slice" within the aggregate
 - .target: result
 - .type: type of .target